-There are two basic types of recruiters: internal and external.
-Both work for the client (company).
+There are two basic types of recruiters: internal- and external recruiter.
+Both work for a client (company).
 The internal recruiter is a salaried employee who collaborates with both candidates and external recruiters.
 The external recruiter works with the enterprise via contract or “fee agreement.”
 They have several clients which mean they can introduce you to several potential employers.
-They don’t get paid unless you get hired, sequentially they typically have more vested interest in your success.
+They don’t get paid unless you get hired.
+Sequentially they typically have a more vested interest in your success.
 The external recruiter is NOT a Temp Agent nor do they work for an Employment Agency.
 Their job is to find the elusive, ideal candidate.
 Their value is dependent on you, the candidate.
 You represent the recruiter.

-We all want more money, but you must know your market value.
+We all want more money, but you need to know your market value first.
 It is just as counterproductive to ask for too much money as to ask for too little.
 If you have been unemployed for six months or longer, you must be flexible.
 You may have to settle for your previous ending salary or less.
 Don’t hold out for more when you don’t have the upper hand.
-You might have to start with a lower wage, but your recruiter may be able to negotiate additional terms with the client such as a review to consider a 10% increase after 90 days or a 15 % increase if “X” is met within 180 days, etc. This is why you should avoid employment gaps without any career related activities (consulting, freelancing, volunteering, etc.)
+You might have to start with a lower wage, but working with your recruiter, he or she may be able to negotiate additional terms with the client such as a review to consider a 10% increase after 90 days or a 15 % increase if “X” is met within 180 days, etc. This is why you should avoid employment gaps without any career-related activities (consulting, freelancing, volunteering, etc.)

-If you are gainfully employed, a 20% increase of your base salary is reasonable, but accept no lower than 10%.
+If you are gainfully employed, a 20% increase in your base salary is reasonable, but accept no lower than 10%.
 You probably won’t see an amount above 30%.
 Accept your agreed amount.
-If your request for $120K is met, accept and so not counter offer with $130K.
-Just as you expect others to keep their word, the same is expected of you and you have every right to require equivalent respect. © 2017
+If your request for $120K has been met, accept the offer and so not counter offer with $130K.
+Just as you expect others to keep their word, the same is expected of you and you have every right to require equivalent respect. © 2019